Photo from Unsplash

 Crumbs from the Master’s Table

-The dogs eat of the crumbs which fall from their master's table. — Matt 15:27
+“Yes, Lord,” she said, “even the dogs eat the crumbs that fall from their master’s table.” — Matt 15:27 BSB

-Both the humility and the quick, eager faith of this woman appear in this response.
-She was not offended by the figure our Lord had used.
-She was willing to be as a little dog under the Master’s table.
-The children were first served, and then the pieces they let fall belonged to the dogs.
-And even the crumbs from that table were enough for her, more than the richest dainties from any other table.
+Both the humility and the quick, eager faith of this woman shine through in her response.
+She wasn’t offended by the way our Lord spoke to her.
+She was willing to be like a little dog under the Master’s table.
+The children were served first, but the crumbs that fell from the table belonged to the dogs.
+Even the crumbs from that table were enough for her—far better than the finest delicacies from any other table.

-Thus both humility and faith were shown in her answer; and in both she is an example to us.
+In this, she shows both humility and faith, setting an example for us.
 We should come to Christ with a deep sense of our unworthiness, ready to take the lowest place.
-It is such a precious thing to be permitted to take even the crumbs from the Master’s table, that we should exult in the privilege.
-Even the crumbs of His grace and love are better than all the richest feasts of this world.
+It should be enough for us to gather even the crumbs from the Master’s table, and we should take great joy in this privilege.
+Even the smallest portion of His grace and love is more precious than the richest pleasures of this world.

 “Not worthy, Lord, to gather up the crumbs